dxguard21/Administrator-Control-Panel/README.md

 <i>To get messages to function:</i>

 You will need to copy and paste some extra code.
-They are in the untilities folder.
+They are in the utilities folder.

-Firstly create a three template page in you website directoy under a messages directory with the file names index.php, reply.php, send.php.
+Firstly create a three template page in your website directory under a messages directory with the file names index.php, reply.php, send.php.

-Then copy and paste the corresponding part into the body section of your each page.
+Then copy and paste the corresponding part into the body section of your new page.

 Then go through the send.php section and modify the message as per your wishes.

 <i>To get page editing to work:</i>
-Copy and paste section one of the editing part in the code.php file to the top of the page you wish the edits to show.
+Copy and paste section one of the editing part in the code.php file to the top of the page you wish the edits to be displayed.
 Then copy and paste section two to where you want the text to be displayed.
-And change the row name to that of the corrosponding collum in thr MySQL database.
+And change the row name to that of the corrosponding collum in the MySQL database.
 (See below how to add extra pages to edit)

 NOTE: Seeing I cannot see your page structures and which pages you have if you want to change fields or add more pages to edit there are a few steps to take.
 This is what to do: